hpyproject/hpyproject.org/README.md

 ## Build requirements

-Python 3.10 is required to build the web pages.
+Python 3.10 or 3.11 is required to build the web pages.

 ## Deployment